 The Intent of California’s Prop.
 47

-“My thought is that they are trying to circumvent the clear legislative intent behind the statute,” says Mark Coleman, a partner at the Law Offices of Nuttall & Coleman.
+“My thought is that they are trying to circumvent the clear legislative intent behind the statute,” says Mark Coleman, a partner at the Law Offices of Law Office of Roger Nuttall.
 Coleman also has been called upon in the past as a legal analyst for ABC 30 Action News in Fresno.

 “In some cases they may be able to aggregate the value of the goods, but in this case you have three separate incidents that should not be aggregated,” Coleman says.